xiaoweih/DLV/README.md

            python main.py

 Please use the file ''configuration.py'' to set the parameters for the system to run.
-More instructions on how to adapt the parameters will come soon.

 Xiaowei Huang